The UWF Writing Lab provides weekly workshops to review the grammar and mechanics of writing.

 - Note that the Lab presents a different skill or pair of skills each week.
 Look carefully at the tutoring schedule to make sure you schedule appointments on the appropriate weeks;

-- The only opportunity to make up missed sessions is to attend our Grammar Live @ 5! online sessions.
-These online sessions typically take place only on Mondays, and they typically begin at 5:00 p.m.
+- The only opportunities to make up missed sessions are to attend our Grammar Classmate @ 8! and Grammar Live @ 5! online sessions.
+These online sessions take place on Mondays, and they begin at 8:00 a.m. and 5:00 p.m.

 How do I schedule a Skill-of-the-Week Tutoring appointment?